Community News

 by Joe Moses

-The Allamakee County Board of Supervisors met twice within a week’s time, Tuesday, January 2 and Monday, January 8, following the closure of the County Courthouse Monday, January 1 in observance of the New Year’s Day holiday.
+The Allamakee County Board of Supervisors met twice within a week’s time following the closure of the Allamakee County Courthouse Monday, January 15 for the observance of the Martin Luther King Jr. Day holiday with regular session meetings taking place both Tuesday, January 16 and Monday, January 22 this past week.
 Coverage of both meetings appears below.

 Wed